CMPUT301W20T15/bonvoyage/README.md

 ## Getting Started

-Please download the apk file <a href="">here</a> to run this on your android device.
+Please download the apk file [here](https://github.com/CMPUT301W20T15/bonvoyage/tree/master/doc/apk/v4.apk) to run this on your android device.

 The entire project can be downloaded from the master branch for running, developing and testing purposes.